 Waterbird and Habitat Monitoring

-IWMM chose to focus monitoring efforts on waterbirds during the non-breeding period because information during this period was limited but crucial for the development of a full-life cycle conservation approach.
-The waterbird guilds selected – waders, shorebirds and waterfowl – were chosen because many National Wildlife Refuge (NWR) lands were purchased to provide habitat for these species.
+IWMM chose to focus monitoring efforts on waterbirds during the non-breeding period because information during this period was limited but crucial for the development of a full life-cycle conservation approach.
+The waterbird guilds selected – waders, shorebirds, and waterfowl – were chosen because many National Wildlife Refuge (NWR) lands were purchased to provide habitat for these species.
 Additionally, species in these guilds are commonly managed for on wetlands.
 Currently, our monitoring protocol employs survey techniques that involve whole-wetland visual assessments of habitat conditions and counts of waterbirds conducted from the wetland perimeter.
-However, if managers want to record observations of waterbird species outside of these guilds, they can also be tracked through the IWMM database.
-Our waterbird species list includes a wide array of waterbirds, including loons, grebes, cormorants, anhinga, pelicans, gulls, terns, skimmers, rails, gallinules and coots (see Common names and 4-letter codes).
+Our waterbird species list includes a wide array of waterbirds including loons, grebes, cormorants, pelicans, gulls, terns, skimmers, rails, gallinules, and coots (see Common names and 4-letter codes).

 In January 2015, the National Inventory and Monitoring Branch of the National Wildlife Refuge System (NWRS) approved the IWMM monitoring protocol as a National Protocol Framework for the Inventory and Monitoring of Nonbreeding Waterbirds and their Habitats.
 The purpose of the National Protocol Framework is to guide use of monitoring by cooperators within the NWRS.
 This framework enables development of site-specific protocols that are compliant with the NWRS updated inventory and monitoring policy.
 For partners with similar management objectives and information needs, IWMM encourages use of the framework to develop site-specific guidance for their waterbird and habitat condition surveys.

 Go to our Contact page to find more information about using the IWMM protocol framework.